Codedrian-Code-Studio/vueventures/intro-to-vue/README.md

 - Attribute binding, class binding, style binding, event binding, and two-way binding.
 - I've learned the usefulness of making a **computed property**.

+### Day 2

+- I've learned how to `emit` events.
+It is basically telling the parent component that something has happened in the child component.